Casey Goodson shooting is renewing calls for change in a city fighting deeply rooted racism - KESQ

 4 Black men and teen killed by police

-Goodson’s shooting last week is the latest in a series of police shootings involving young Black men and teens in the city of nearly 900,000 people.
+Goodson’s shooting last week is the latest in a series involving young Black men and teens in the city of almost 900,000 people.

 In 2018, police statistics show, almost 55% of CDP’s use-of-force incidents targeted Black people, who compose less than 29% of the population.

-Aramis Sundiata, founder and executive director of the Columbus-based People’s Justice Project, described the Black community’s relationship with law enforcement as “antagonistic,” saying that residents don’t trust law enforcement and are often afraid to call 911 for emergencies.
+Aramis Sundiata, founder and executive director of the Columbus-based People’s Justice Project, described the Black community’s relationship with law enforcement as “antagonistic,” saying that residents don’t trust law enforcement and are often afraid to call 911.

 “People know that there is a reality that you can be killed,” Sundiata said.

-Note: Correction: An earlier version of this story spelled Casey Goodson’s and Karl Shaw’s surnames wrong.